vertis/vertis-io/_posts/2011-03-30-removing-a-collaborator-from-all-github-repos.md

 end
 {% endhighlight%}

 It's certainly not a *polished* script, but it does the job.
-Maybe soon I'll be able to convince my manager to upgrade :)
+Hopefully, I'll eventually be able to convince my manager to upgrade :)